coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Numeral notations
 -----------------

-Starting with version 8.9, the following command allows the user to customize the way numeral literals are parsed and printed:

 .. cmd:: Numeral Notation @ident__1 @ident__2 @ident__3 : @scope.

+  This command allows the user to customize the way numeral literals are parsed and printed.

-  In the previous line, :n:`@ident__1` should be the name of an inductive type, while :n:`@ident__2` and :n:`@ident__3` should be the names of the parsing and printing functions, respectively.
-The parsing function :n:`@ident__2` should have one of the following
+  The token :n:`@ident__1` should be the name of an inductive type, while :n:`@ident__2` and :n:`@ident__3` should be the names of the parsing and printing functions, respectively.
+The parsing function :n:`@ident__2` should have one of the following types:
-  types:

     * :n:`Decimal.int -> @ident__1`
     * :n:`Decimal.int -> option @ident__1`